MrFade321/Hacking_World_of_Warcraft/README.md

 # 🌟 Intro

 Hey there!
-I've been playing world of World of Warcraft for a few years now, and naturally, curiosity got the best of me.
+I've been playing World of Warcraft for a few years now, and naturally, curiosity got the best of me.
 I wanted to peek under the hood and see how everything ticked.
 That's how this wild project began!
 Join me on this journey as I share what I've achieved and the fun stuff I've learned along the way.

 # 🎯 The Goal